lukeogg/kind/site/content/docs/user/configuration.md

 ### GPU Support

+There are two ways to map GPUs in to a KinD cluster.
+The first is using the `devices` API and the second is using the `extraMounts` API.

+#### Using the Devices API

-As a pre-requisite you need to have installed the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) installed on the host.
+As a pre-requisite you install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) installed on the host.

-Docker v25 or later.
+Using `devices` for GPU support requires Docker v25 or later.
 See notes on CDI Container Support [here.](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#container-device-interface-cdi-support)

 GPU devices can be mapped to Kind node copntainers with the devices API: